Doliodus: Discovery and naming

 The names Doliodus problematicus and Climatius latispinosus were used separately prior to the discovery of the articulated specimen, and in that material's description it was suggested further research was required to determine if the taxa were synonymous.
-Later studies found further evidence that the two belonged to the same animal, and a 2017 study by Carole Burrow and coauthors concluded that the name Doliodus latispinosus was correct due to that species being named earliest.
-Some subsequent researchers have continued to use the combination D. latispinosus to refer to a single species encompassing teeth, fin spines and skeletal material, while a 2023 paper by paleontologist Michal Ginter has instead questioned the assignment of non-tooth material to the genus and restricted it to only the D. problematicus teeth.
+Later studies found further evidence that the two belonged to the same species of animal, and a 2017 study by Carole Burrow and coauthors concluded that the name Doliodus latispinosus was correct due to that species being named earliest.
+Some subsequent researchers have continued to use the combination D. latispinosus to refer to a single species encompassing teeth, fin spines and skeletal material, while a 2023 paper by paleontologist Michal Ginter has instead questioned the assignment of any non-tooth material to Doliodus and restricted it to only the D. problematicus teeth.

 The isolated fin spines described by Whiteaves, the teeth described by Woodward and Traquair, and the more complete skeleton all originate from the Campbellton Formation of Campbellton, New Brunswick.
 The site is dated to the Emsian stage of the Early Devonian, making these remains approximately 409-397 million years old.
 Additional spines and teeth assigned to the genus has been found in Gaspé, Quebec, in rocks of the York River Formation and Battery Point Formation, which are also dated to the Emsian stage.
 Michal Ginter includes the Quebecois teeth within the genus.

-According to Traquair, the genus name is derived from the Greek root δόλιος or dolios-, meaning to trick or deceive.
+According to Traquair, the genus name is derived from the Greek root δόλιος or dolios, meaning to trick or deceive.
 The name was given because of how closely the tooth crowns of the genus resemble those of the unrelated Diplodus.

 Description

 Teeth

 Per Michal Ginter, the genus Doliodus encompasses only isolated teeth and tooth-whorls assigned to D. problematicus.
 These teeth had two large pointed cusps (termed diplodont) and smaller projections called cusplets situated between these.
 The dentition of the genus was heterodont, and two separate types of teeth were present in different regions of the mouth.
-Some teeth had only a single, smaller cusplet between the two main cusps, and may have been positioned at the front of the jaws, while other teeth had either three or occasionally four cusplets and were likely positioned further back.
+Some teeth had only a single, smaller cusplet between the two main cusps, and may have been positioned at the front of the jaws, while other teeth had either three or occasionally four cusplets and were likely positioned further back in the mouth.
 The bases of the teeth were large and flattened, and these bases were connected so that the teeth were arranged in arched whorls of up to five tooth crowns.
 Like in some acanthodians, the teeth of Doliodus were composed of orthodentin and the base of either bone or osteodentin.